eabredder/KilnLog/README.md

 ### Kilntroller tab

-Drag your kilntroller CSV file anywhere onto the upload area, or click **Browse** inside the drop zone.
+Drag your Kilntroller CSV file anywhere onto the upload area, or click **Browse** inside the drop zone.

-Once data is loaded the charts appear and a **Load new file** button appears in the top-right header — click it to reset and load a different file.
+Once data is loaded the charts appear and a **Load new file** button appears in the top-right corner — click it to clear the current data and load a different file.

 ### SensorPush tab

 The SensorPush tab has two slots — **Inside Kiln** and **Outside** (optional).
 Drop or click **Browse** in each slot to load a SensorPush CSV export.
 The outside sensor is not required; if you only have inside data, click **Continue with inside data only** once the inside file is loaded.

-Once data is loaded a **Load new files** button appears in the top-right header — click it to reset and load different files.
+Once data is loaded a **Load new files** button appears in the top-right corner — click it to clear the current data and load different files.

 ---